scientist-labs/spellkit/README.md

 - **Sub-millisecond latency** - p95 < 2µs on small dictionaries
 - **Thread-safe** - built with Rust's Arc<RwLock> for safe concurrent access

+## Why SpellKit?

+### No Runtime Dependencies
+SpellKit is a pure Ruby gem with a Rust extension.
+Just `gem install spellkit` and you're done.
+No need to install Aspell, Hunspell, or other system packages.
+This makes deployment simpler and more reliable across different environments.

+### Fast Performance
+Built on the SymSpell algorithm with Rust, SpellKit delivers:
+- **350,000+ operations/second** for spell checking
+- **3.7x faster** than Aspell for correctness checks
+- **40x faster** than Aspell for generating suggestions
+- **p99 latency < 25µs** even under load

+See the [Benchmarks](#benchmarks) section for detailed comparisons.

+### Production Ready
+- Thread-safe concurrent access
+- Hot reload dictionaries without restarts
+- Instance-based API for multi-domain support
+- Comprehensive error handling

 ## Installation

 Add to your Gemfile: